solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A configuration metadata resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#configuration```.
 Conversely, the resource being described by a Configuration metadata resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#resource```.

-A Configuration metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.
+A Configuration metadata resource MUST be deleted when the resource it is directly associated with is deleted and the Solid server is authoritative for both resources.

 To access or manage a Configuration metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Control](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.